Is the Philippines stillone of the best digital nomad destinations in 2024? Short answer; yes. It’s like Thailand circa 1994 with internet.

 Nomad Philippines questions are common on Reddit, and every few months I will find a thread where someone is asking if the Philippines is ready to be considered a prime digital nomad destination.
 Responses often range from cold to lukewarm.

 So, I answered a few of them.
-Conversations followed, and I decided to piece together the updated nomad Philippines information I shared with them into a blog post for 2019.
+Conversations followed, and I decided to piece together the updated nomad Philippines information I shared with them into a blog post.

 I came to the Philippines soon after writing Digital Nomad Escape Plan to turn over a new leaf and break out on my own, outside of the massive nomad community of Chiang Mai and its crowded cafes and coworking spaces for a change of pace.